Amsterdam/amsterdam-styled-components/docs/CONTRIBUTING.md

 2. Run `yarn publish:canary`.
 This will run linters and tests before the lerna prompt, so be patient :smile:
 3. Select a version
+4. This canary version is now available for usage in any local or demo version of your project, but not tagged with the `@latest` tag on npm.

 ### Publish stable version